McDegens-DAO/mcburn-js/README.md

 # mcburn-js

-Javascript functions for interacting with the **mcburn** cNFT burner program for Solana.
+A Node JS based CLI for interacting with the **mcburn** cNFT burner program for Solana.

 # ATTN!